Myanmar police arrest actor after two killed in protests

 Two people were shot and killed and 20 were wounded, said Ko Aung, a leader of the Parahita Darhi volunteer emergency service.

+Aung San Suu Kyi's National League for Democracy (NLD) condemned the violence in Mandalay as a crime against humanity.

-A young woman protester, Mya Thwate Thwate Khaing, died on Friday after being shot in the head last week as police dispersed a crowd in the capital, Naypyitaw, the first death among anti-coup demonstrators.
+A young woman protester died on Friday after being shot in the head last week in the capital, Naypyitaw, the first death among anti-coup demonstrators.

 The army says one policeman has died of injuries sustained in a protest.